vivshaw/vivshaw.github.io/_posts/blog/2017-01-25-build-you-a-tweetbot-1.md

 ## Next time on Build You a TweetBot

-In the next installment, we'll go over polishing up your app's interface with `argparse`, using environment variables with `dotenv`, and migrating our bot to the cloud with [Heroku]().
-If you want to see a bot in action based on this code, you can check out my bot [@MechaBronte](https://twitter.com/MechaBronte).
+In the next installment, we'll go over polishing up your app's interface with `argparse`, using environment variables with `dotenv`, and migrating our bot to the cloud with [Heroku](https://heroku.com).
+If you want to see this code in action, you can check out my bot [@MechaBronte](https://twitter.com/MechaBronte).
 Lastly, if you want to see where we'll eventually be going with this, [all my code is up on GitHub](https://github.com/vivshaw/tweeter-robo).

 Happy botsmithing!